Document ID: 88954

 Complete these steps in order to schedule automatic upgrades:

-Configure the Sensor to automatically look for new upgrades in your upgrade directory.
+Configure the Sensor in order to automatically look for new upgrades in your upgrade directory.

 sensor#configure terminal sensor(config)#service host sensor(config-hos)#auto-upgrade-option enabled